 - There are 180 global offices in 35 countries – operating in six continents

-- We are nearly 7,000 leaders, managers, consultants, policy and project advocates, information technology wizards, and economists, statisticians, public relations professionals and financial experts.
+- We are approximately 7,000 leaders, managers, consultants, policy and project advocates, information technology wizards, and economists, statisticians, public relations professionals and financial experts.

 - 5,200 students participated in MWH Climate Change Education efforts in 2010